nikolay12/blog/_posts/2021-07-05-self-medication.md

 ---
 toc: false
 layout: post
-title: "Self-medication - not an alternative to the classical health service provision but an addition to it"
+title: "Self-medication: not an alternative to the classical health service provision but an addition to it"
 comments: true
 ---
 Self-medication has a negative connotation attached to it.
 The established norm is that it is wrong.
 You are supposed to always consult your doctor.
 I am not sure how often this is said as a sort of legal hedge ('I don't want you to sue me') or simply out of habit.

 My argument is that self-medication is **unavoidable** and **useful addition** to the mainstream health service provision.

-#The practicalities
+# The practicalities

 We have to admit that it is not practical to *always* consult your doctor.
 It means, at the very least, asking for an appointment and attending it.